 - A. Buffer areas described.
 Buffer areas, as defined by this chapter and required by § 200-703B, shall meet all of the following criteria: - 1.
 Buffer Area A shall contain two rows of plantings.
 Each row shall consist of a mixture of 30% deciduous and 70% evergreen spaced within the row a minimum of 15 feet apart, measured from the vertical center lines of adjacent trees.
 The two rows shall be staggered in a manner which shall result in adjacent trees on two different rows being no more than 10 feet apart, measured from the vertical center lines of the trees.
 The depth of Buffer Area A shall be 25 feet as measured from the property line.
-(See illustration in Appendix B.) - 2.
-Buffer Area B shall contain one row of plantings which shall consist of a mixture of 30% deciduous and 70% evergreen spaced within the row a minimum of 10 feet apart, measured
+(See illustration in Appendix B.7) - 2.
+Buffer Area B shall contain one row of plantings which shall consist of a mixture of 30% deciduous and 70% evergreen spaced within the row a minimum of 10 feet apart, measured from the vertical center lines of adjacent trees.
+The depth of Buffer Area B shall be 15 feet as measured from the property line.
+(See illustration in Appendix B.)

-&lt;sup>7 Editor's Note: Appendix B is included at the end of this chapter.
+7 Editor's Note: Appendix B is included at the end of this chapter.